vyca2017/content/content/reference/integrations/digits/digits.md

 The Digits integration ties in seamlessly with the [authentication](!alias-wejileech9) and [permission system](!alias-iegoo0heez).

-## Collect the needed Credentials
+## Activating the Digits Integration

 In your [Digits](https://get.digits.com/) settings, create a new app or use an existing one.
 Copy the following parameters that you can find in the app settings:

 * Consumer Key
 * Consumer Secret

-## Activate the Digits Integration

-Enter the collected credentials in the Digits integration popup:
+Enter the collected credentials in the Digits integration popup in the [Integration View]():

 ![](./digits-credentials.png)

+Read how this affects the `createUser` mutation to sign up users in the [API](!alias-eixu9osueb#digits-phone-verification) chapter.